CDMiXer/Woolloomooloo/grpc-go/Documentation/grpc-metadata.md

 ## Sending and receiving metadata - client side

-Client side metadata sending and receiving examples are available [here](../examples/features/metadata/client/main.go).		//[REF] move module web_prevent_shortcut;
+Client side metadata sending and receiving examples are available [here](../examples/features/metadata/client/main.go).

-### Sending metadata	// TODO: hacked by souzau@yandex.com
+### Sending metadata

 There are two ways to send metadata to the server.
 The recommended way is to append kv pairs to the context using `AppendToOutgoingContext`.
 This can be used with or without existing metadata on the context.
 When there is no prior